 Detailed test results

-To retain detailed test results for longer than 90 days, send the test results to a more-permanent GCS bucket that you own using the --results-bucket gcloud command-line option.
-You can then set the Age setting to determine how long GCS stores the results.
+To retain detailed test results for longer than 90 days, send the test results to a more-permanent Cloud Storage bucket that you own using the --results-bucket gcloud command-line option.
+You can then set the Age setting to determine how long Cloud Storage stores the results.
 For more information on how to change the Age setting, see Lifecycle conditions.